 Burl and Crotch Veneer

 Some veneers are highly prone to warping.
-Burls and crotch veneers have unusual cell structures that expand and contract at different rates when there are changes in humidity.
+Burls and crotch veneers have unusual cell structures that expand and contract at different rates when there are changes in ambient humidity.
 These changes then affect the moisture content in those wood cells which causes buckling of the veneer.
 Burl and crotch veneer can be stored in anything that will prevent changes in moisture content.
 Plastic "cling" wrap or even a trash bag can be used for this purpose.
 Store the veneer flat and preferably with some evenly distributed weight on top.

 Long Wood Veneer

-Straight grain and other non-burl veneers can be pressed between two pieces of MDF or flake board, and
+Ideally, these veneers can be pressed between two pieces of plywood or MDF, shrink wrapped together tightly, and